newaetech/ChipShover/host-python/docs/index.rst

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-ChipSHOUTER is a registered trademark of NewAE Technology Inc.
+ChipShover is a registered trademark of NewAE Technology Inc.

 Indices and tables
 ==================